-- 10.1 Report each in situ stress determination including the following information: - 10.2 Description of the testing conditions, for example, site, geographical location, environmental conditions, (for example, temperature), building identification, date of construction (if available), and name of the engineer/technician conducting the test.
-Include details of the type and quality of construction.
+10.1 A report of each in situ deformation property measurement should include at least the following information:

+10.2 Description of the test conditions, for example, site, geographical location, environmental conditions (for example, temperature), building identification, date of construction (if available), as-built details, and name of the engineer/technician conducting the test.

-- 10.3 Identity and description of the specific test location in the structure and reason for the test. - 10.4 Description and sources (if possible) of the masonry materials at the test location including a general condition statement, an elevation drawing, and other pertinent material data. - 10.5 Method of forming the slot, a diagram of the slot, adjacent masonry, location of gage points, and all pertinent dimensions - 10.6 Description and source of the flatjack used, instrumentation, hydraulic system, flatjack installation, that is, use of shims, and other pertinent information. - 10.7 Data sheets listing measurements taken at each pressure level. - 10.8 The pressure at which the initial gage length was restored. - 10.9 Flatjack calibration factor, K_m , and derivation. - 10.10 Flatjack/slot area ratio, K_a , and calculation. - 10.11 Magnitude of compressive stress and calculation. - 10.12 Other observations.
+10.3 Identity and description of the specific test location in the structure and reason for the test.

+10.4 Description and sources (if possible) of the masonry materials at the test location including a general condition statement, an elevation drawing, and other pertinent material data.

+10.5 Method of forming the slot, a diagram of the slot, adjacent masonry, location of gage points or brackets for electrical measurement devices, and all pertinent dimensions.

+10.6 Description and source of the flatjack used, instrumentation, hydraulic system, flatjack installation, that is, use of shims, and other pertinent information.

+10.7 Data sheets listing measurements taken at each pressure level.

+10.8 Flatjack calibration factor, $K_m$ , and derivation.

+10.9 Flatjack/slot area ratio, $K_a$ , and calculation.

+10.10 Compressive stress calculations and modulus calculations.

+10.11 Plot of measured stress and strain values.

+10.12 Other observations.